RalCamp/spotify_api/README.md

 Returns a dictionary of the uris and names of the playlists in the user's library.
 The default value of `user_owned_only` will cause the function to only return playlists that the user owns - this can be expanded to all playlists in the user's library by setting `user_owned_only` to `True`.

-More information about the http request that this function uses cn be found [here](https://developer.spotify.com/documentation/web-api/reference/get-list-users-playlists).
+More information about the http request that this function uses can be found [here](https://developer.spotify.com/documentation/web-api/reference/get-list-users-playlists).
 Note that while the 'default' request can only return a maximum of 50 items at a time, the function is written to retun *all* items.

 ## artist_utils